Oil firms hike prices anewBy Amy R. Remo

 Philippine Daily Inquirer

-MANILA, Philippines—Local oil companies have raised again the pump prices of their petroleum products to reflect the continued uptrend in the prices of oil in the international market.
+MANILA, Philippines—For a third week in row, local oil companies raised the prices of petroleum products to reflect the continued uptrend in oil prices in the global market.

 Pilipinas Shell Petroleum Corp., Petron Corp., Chevron Philippines and Total Philippines have raised prices of premium gasoline, diesel and kerosene by P1.20 a liter, and of regular gasoline by P1.10 per liter effective Tuesday, while independent player Phoenix Petroleum Philippines implemented an increase starting today (Wednesday).

 Prior to this week’s price adjustments, diesel prices ranged from P40.35 a liter to P42.70 a liter as of Feb.
 5, while gasoline retailed for P49.50 to P56.04 a liter.

 Energy Secretary Carlos Jericho L. Petilla explained on Monday that that global oil prices are expected to continue their rally due to widespread global economic recovery and rising tensions in Middle East.